MikkelSchubert/paleomix/docs/troubleshooting/common.rst

         Errors detected during graph construction (max 20 shown):
           Required executables are missing: bwa

-    In that case, please verify that all required programs are installed (see sections TODO) and ensure that these are accessible via the current user's PATH (i.e. can be excuted on the command-line using just the executable name).
+    In that case, please verify that all required programs are installed (see sections TODO) and ensure that these are accessible via the current user's PATH (i.e. can be executed on the command-line using just the executable name).

 **Version requirement not met**: